Thornton Shopping Center Redevelopment

 Rezoning/Conceptual Site Plan Review Process Description:

-While Flywheel continues to discuss redevelopment ideas with the city, it has not formally submitted any plans for review.
+Any mixed-use proposal submitted for the site will likely require rezoning.
+Flywheel’s tentative plans called for a mix of quality multi-family residential and commercial uses.
 Oftentimes, prior to formal submittal of an application for development, a pre-application meeting is held between the applicant and city staff to discuss regulatory requirements for the proposed development.
 If the applicant chooses to move forward with the development proposal, the City development review process is initiated when a developer submits an application and all required submittal materials (including a conceptual site plan) for review.
 After the applicant has addressed review comments provided by staff, a community meeting and public hearing can be scheduled.

 Since the Thornton Shopping Center site will likely include a rezoning and conceptual site plan application, the following process applies: